 Color: Northstar proprietary Aramid weave.

 Substantial Innegra with an inner blanket of Aramid.
 Innegra has excellent impact absorption, great flex and good abrasion resistance.
 A full wet vacuum bag makes a durable, reasonably light canoe.
-Multiple layers of Innegra with no foam core or ribs means a canoe capable of extended river tripping and expedition whitewater, just like Royalex.
+Multiple layers of Innegra with no foam core or ribs means a canoe capable of extended river tripping and expedition whitewater.
+An extremely durable lamination with far better performance than Royalex.
 Exterior resin coated because gel coat chips and cracks when subjected to substantial impacts.

 Color: Innegra weave